The 12 Hallmarks of Aging in Dogs, Explained

-• PARP enzymes are necessary “repair crew” proteins; the concern is chronic overwork, not PARPs existing at all.
+- PARP enzymes are essential repair proteins; the concern is chronic overwork, not their existence.

-• NAD is used for both energy flow and repair reactions, so sustained PARP activity can lower energy overhead and renewal rate.
+- NAD powers both energy flow and repair, so sustained PARP activity can lower energy overhead and renewal rate.

-• Other NAD consumers (like CD38) and slower NAD recycling (NAMPT salvage pathway) can add to the drain.
+- Other NAD consumers (CD38) and slower recycling (the NAMPT salvage pathway) add to the drain.

-• Owners often notice shorter stamina, longer recovery after busy days, and sleep that becomes more interrupted; tracking makes these patterns clearer.
+- Owners often notice shorter stamina, longer recovery after busy days, and choppier sleep; tracking makes these clearer.

-• Best next steps: rule out pain and disease with a veterinarian, document outcome cues for 4–6 weeks, and consider NAD-support strategies only as part of a broader plan.
+- Best next steps: rule out pain and disease with a vet, document outcomes for four to six weeks, and consider NAD support only within a broader plan.

 What keeps PARP signaling ‘on’ in older dogs: chronic inflammation, oxidative stress, and comorbid disease